bbauska/W3Cx-3of5/README.md

 <h4>Explanations:</h4>

--   *Lines 52-61*: The code for launching and stopping the animation is similar to that from the previous example.
+-   <i>Lines 52-61</i>: The code for launching and stopping the animation is similar to that from the previous example.

--   *Lines 34-50*: The code that draws the monster is that which we saw earlier when we presented the 2D transformations.
+-   <i>Lines 34-50</i>: The code that draws the monster is that which we saw earlier when we presented the 2D transformations.
 Best practice is to save and restore the context at the beginning and end of each function that changes the context.

--   *Lines 21-32*: <b>The most interesting part is the animation loop</b> that implements the basic animation steps: *clear-draw-move*.
-In order to make a shape "movable", we use some "state variables" for its position and angle, and we modify them at each iteration (*lines 29-32*).
+-   <i>Lines 21-32</i>: <b>The most interesting part is the animation loop</b> that implements the basic animation steps: <i>clear-draw-move</i>.
+In order to make a shape "movable", we use some "state variables" for its position and angle, and we modify them at each iteration (<i>lines 29-32</i>).
 We will see later on how to modify the value of these variables on user interactions (keyboard, mouse, etc.).

 <h4>Problems with setInterval</h4>